Python-Test-Engineer/iwswordpress/README.md

 ## Learning

+Whilst technology skills are what I need to leanr, the real learning is *mindset*...the ability to be persistent, deal with frustration and have courage to embrace the learning curve of new technologies.
+The 'WALL' to progresshas been frequent.
+It has become an old friend/teacher rather than a bitter enemy.

 Community learning, (self-taught), using YouTube, Udemy and FrontendMasters.

 Kyle Simpson and Will Sentance have been particularly helpful to me in learning JavaScript deeply, (ongoing!).